Stencyl/stencylpedia/chapter-e/msi.md

 We are providing these instructions to [schools](http://www.stencyl.com/education/pricing/) that wish to deploy Stencyl using an MSI installer.

-At this time, you must build the MSI installer yourself using Wix as described below.
-The advantage to this approach is that you may use any recent version of Stencyl to do this.

 ## How to Generate an MSI

+At this time, you must build the MSI installer yourself described below.
+We do not provide a pre-built MSI at this time.

 1. Install [WiX 3.9](https://wix.codeplex.com/releases/view/136891) from the official website.
 2. Add WiX's bin folder to your PATH. ([Here's how](https://msdn.microsoft.com/en-us/library/gg513936.aspx))